CloudChi/FX-Framework/Script_Folders_Module.md

   - Contain logic for versions
   - Not versioned
   - Call versioned scripts in Private subfolder
-  - Callable from inside or outside the Module
+  - Callable from inside or outside the Module, but **not** outside the file

 - Protected
   - Contain logic for versions